hally166/autospill-1/README.md

 This fork removes mclapply allowing AutoSpill to work on Windows machines, but much slower.
 It has not been tested and you should probably be looking at [https://github.com/carlosproca/autospill](https://github.com/carlosproca/autospill) instead.
-If you do use this fork, you should use Microsoft Open R (MRAN) that uses multithreading to improve performace.

 # autospill

 The **`autospill`** package implements the AutoSpill algorithm for calculating